 But high-level languages comprise English statements that need a compiler or interpreter to convert them to machine language.
 You need to use different compilers for different machine architectures and to the source to its specific machine language.
 Thus, high-level languages are portable.

 Speed and performance and directly proportional and thus the performance of higher speed language, i.e. the low-level languages are better compared to the higher-level languages.

 The low-level language resembles closely to the language of the computer and thus, they show less or no abstraction from the hardware.
 In contrast, the high-level language runs on top of the machine language.
 They interact with the hardware via the layers of the operating system and other software.
 Thus, high-level language exhibits a higher layer of abstraction.

 High-level languages are much easier and more flexible to handle than low-level languages.
 Compared to low-level language, they have huge libraries with a dense set of keywords, Data types, functions, etc. Thus, they can be easily developed with far fewer resources and effort.
 This flexibility is absent in low-level languages and is difficult and inflexible to handle.

 Be it a small syntactical error or big memory leaks; detecting them or maintaining them is a more tedious and time-consuming process in a low-level language.
 Moreover, they are more error-prone and difficult to debug.

 In contrast, high-level languages show fewer errors.
 Nearly all of their syntactical errors can be identified by the compilers and interpreters and can be fixed.
 They are also easy to maintain as well as debug.

-You find far less support for low-level languages than the high-level languages.
-The number of professionals for low-level languages pales in comparison to the number of professionals available for the high-level ones.
+You find far less support for low-level languages than high-level languages.
+The number of professionals for low-level languages pales in comparison to the number of professionals available for high-level ones.